 Keeping employees and the public safe is the department's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first three quarters of 2020, there was a 45% increase in the number of claims.
+Compared to 2020, there was a 44% increase in the number of claims.
 Most of the claims in 2021 were attributed to pavement defects.
-Also compared to first three quarters of 2020, there was a 21% increase in the amount paid.
+Also compared to 2020, there was a 24% increase in the amount paid.